 - 1. Length A service consists of corporation stop or valve on the main, the service pipe and a curb stop with box near the curb line.
 The owner shall have the service installed from the curb stop to the premises served by a licensed plumber. - 2.
-Applicant shall be responsible for all costs incurred in the street opening, excavation and repair for installations of services 2" and smaller.
-The Commission will make the tap and provide corporation stop and shall also provide the customer with a curb stop, valve box and a meter.
+Applicant shall be responsible for all permits and costs incurred in the street opening, excavation and repair for installations of services.
+The Commission will make the tap and provide corporation stop and shall also provide the customer with a curb stop, a valve box and a meter.
 New customers will be charged a fee for said meter.
 The Commission shall do service renewals.
-(For detail see 1007 Service Renewals) - 3.
-For taps that are larger than 2" the MPWC will open the street, complete the tap, run the service to the curb line, set the curb stop and valve box and repair the street.
-The cost for any additional contractors deemed required, including but not limited to police, traffic marking, safety equipment, etc.

-- required for the installation will be the responsibility of the owner once the service is complete. - 4.
+(For detail see 1007 Service Renewals).
+For meters over 2" in diameter, the customer shall supply a meter which meets MPWC specifications.
+The customer shall maintain ownership of meters larger than 2" in diameter. - 3.
 Location The location of the water service shall be subject to the approval of the Commission.
-Service will be only furnished to those premises that are adjacent to a public street or highway.
-No service connection shall be used to serve more than one owner. - 5.
-Size The minimum size service from the main to the curb stop shall be one inch inside diameter K Copper.
+Service will be only furnished to those

+- premises that are adjacent to a public street or highway.
+No service connection shall be used to serve more than one owner.

+- 4. Size The minimum size service from the main to the curb stop shall be one inch inside diameter K Copper.
 The size of service from curb stop to premises serviced shall not be less than that from main to curb stop.
 Any commercial service 2" or larger requires a double check valve inside.
 Depth of service shall be 36" to 48" cover.
 The service line shall be at right angles or radial to the water main and in a straight line from the wall of the building to the water main.
-All service lines shall be laid in an open trench except where otherwise permitted by the Commission. - 6.
-Inspection prior to covering or backfilling any service pipe from corporation cock to curb stop shall be inspected by MPWC personnel and from curb stop to premises shall be in compliance with local governing ordinances and Commission approval. - 7.
-Application Fees upon approval of connection to MPWC system the owner shall be responsible to pay any and all fees associated with the connection as specified in the current MPWC Rate and Fee schedule at the time of approval. - a) Connection Fee - b) Tapping Fee - c) Meter Fee - d) Inspection fee (if necessary) - 8.
-Connection Fee
+All service lines shall be laid in an open trench except where otherwise permitted by the Commission.

+- 5. Inspection prior to covering or backfilling any service pipe from corporation cock to curb stop shall be inspected by MPWC personnel and from curb stop to premises shall be in compliance with local governing ordinances and Commission approval.

+- 6. Application Fees upon approval of connection to MPWC system the owner shall be responsible to pay any and all fees associated with the connection as specified in the current MPWC Rate and Fee schedule at the time of approval.

+- a) Connection Fee

+- b) Tapping Fee

+- c) Meter Fee

+- d) Inspection fee (if necessary)

+- 7. Connection Fee